 We begin interviewing at the end of September and will offer appointments when school is in session throughout the months of October, November, December and January.
 Please schedule your interview as soon as possible through your Ravenna account in order to ensure an interview time that works well with your schedule.
 Interviews include a tour of our campus by a current Rivers student.

 What happens during my interview?

-After the tour, the visiting student will be interviewed by a member of our admissions committee.
+After the tour, the visiting student will be interviewed by a member of our admission committee.
 The same interviewer will then talk to the student's parents.
 The entire visit will last between 1.5 and 2 hours.